 Release date June 7, 1909

 Language Silent, English intertitles

 "The Violin Maker of Cremona" is a short drama directed by D. W. Griffith.
-This film illustrates the work of Arthur V. Johnson and Billy Bitzer, stars of Silent Hall of Fame.
+This film illustrates the work of our star Billy Bitzer.
+Arthur V. Johnson gets an acting credit, but it is difficult to spot him.

 The annual contest for the best violin turns serious when the winner is promised the hand of the town's beauty.

 Click to enlarge: